Q: What training does Omni require of its teachers?

 Q: Is the Omni Montessori School community diverse?

 A: Omni Montessori School has long been dedicated to seeking and celebrating diversity.
 The Omni Diversity Endowment was established in 2015 to provide Omni Montessori School with resources to improve diversity within the school community.
 In the spirit of continuous improvement, in 2018-2019 the Omni Montessori School community participated in the National Association of Independent Schools (NAIS) Assessment of Inclusivity and Multiculturalism (AIM).
 Overall, AIM results showed that Omni is a multicultural and welcoming community.

 Omni families and staff hail from all over the globe.
-Countries of origin have included Austria, Australia, Brazil, Canada, China, Colombia, Costa Rica, Dominican Republic, Ecuador, England, Germany, Guatemala, Honduras, India, Lebanon, Mexico, Nicaragua, Russia, Scotland, South Africa and Vietnam.
+Countries of origin have included Austria, Australia, Brazil, Canada, China, Colombia, Costa Rica, Dominican Republic, Ecuador, England, Germany, Guatemala, Honduras, India, Lebanon, Mexico, Nicaragua, Russia, Scotland, South Africa, Venezuela and Vietnam.
 The Montessori method of education naturally encourages students to examine similarities and differences of humans around the world and to build connections and community.

 To ensure Omni Montessori School offers authentic Montessori education, the school is a member of the two major Montessori organizations operating in the United States: Association Montessori Internationale (AMI) and American Montessori Society (AMS).